gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy caught Honesty's arm as de turned to go.
 "Who was that?
 Who was attacking us?"

-"The drones appear to be Australian, citizen," Honesty reported impassively.
+"The drones appear to be Brazilian, citizen," Honesty reported impassively.
 "Now excuse me—I need to join my unit to repel boarders."

 "To what?"